Online Master's in Reading and Literacy

 We want to make sure you get the support you need.
 We offer flexible tutoring services, including the ENMU Writing Center which is available to help you improve your writing and help you clearly communicate for written, school-related projects and assignments.

-We also have online databases, journal articles and eBooks accessible through the Golden Student Success Center (GSSC).
+We also have online databases, journal article, and eBooks accessible through the Golden Library.
 Since ENMU has a dedicated distance education librarian on staff, you'll always have the help you need to take advantage of library resources.

 If you have questions or concerns about your homework assignments, projects or grades, we encourage you to email or call your professor.